 For many of us, the best thing we can do these days is to stay home and maintain our social distance.
 We urge you to take recommendations from local authorities seriously and follow any guidelines in place.
 The ocean will be waiting for us when all this passes, and there are things we can do to stay connected to diving during these times.

 However, we also recognize that scuba diving around the globe hasn’t stopped completely in parts of the world less affected or affected at different times.
 If you are in locations where diving is advisable and are diving during the COVID-19 pandemic, follow the personal hygiene tips put out by the WHO and consider additional safety procedures for scuba diving.
 COVID-19 can be spread through coughing and sneezing, and the virus can survive outside the body for several hours.
 Here are some tips to help keep you safe and minimize risk for exposure.

-- According to DAN, divers should sanitize equipment (following the manufacturer’s recommendations) in a 10% bleach solution.
+- According to DAN, divers should sanitize equipment (following the manufacturer’s recommendations) in a 4:100 bleach solution (1/3 cup of bleach in 1 gallon of water) with a contact time of 5 minutes (a previous edition of this article stated a 10% or 10:100 bleach solution based on information available at that time).
 This is especially important for masks, snorkels, whistles, orally inflated SMBs, BCD oral inflators and certain sections of regulators.

 - Use defog solution instead of saliva on your mask prior to entering the water.
 This may reduce the risk of cross contamination.